dimd12/dimd12/README.md

 [Repository](https://github.com/dimd12/Shark)

-A peer-to-peer learning platform I designed and developed independently.
+A peer-to-peer learning platform I designed and developed independently, from the initial idea all the way to the final presentation.

-I handled the project end-to-end, including the application, database, user research, business concept, and final presentation.
+I handled the project end-to-end: application development, database design, user research, business development, and the final pitch.

 Built with **Java EE, Servlets, JSP, JDBC, MySQL, Maven and Tomcat**.